irhndt/Biosphere3/README.md

 GAME_BACKEND_TIMEOUT=8
 ```

-3. Run the Websocket server
+3. 🚀 Run the Websocket server
 ```bash
 python core/ai.py
 ```

-4. Open another terminal & Run the game simulators
+4. 🕹️ Open another terminal & Run the game simulators
 ```bash
 sh run_simulator.sh
 ```

-5. Interact with the Agent
+5. 🤖 Interact with the Agent
 - Once running, you can observe the Agent’s behavior in the terminal.

-**You can refer to our [official website](https://biosphere3.ai/) for more information and demo.**